There’s quite a buzz on the knitting forums about this blanket from Cath Kidston.

 It’s in nasty acrylic and costs £160!
 I figured I could buy a lot of yarn for £160 and make one.

 So, off I went to my yarn shop and bought 6 balls of Paton’s 100% Mercerised Cotton DK.
-I thought this would work because it machine washable, shiny, in pretty colours and at £3.25 for 100grams cheap enough to buy lots and lots to make a blanket :-D
+I thought this would work because it machine washable, shiny, in pretty colours and at £3.25 for 100grams cheap enough to buy lots and lots to make a blanket 😀

 These are the balls….